bennorwood/time-minimum/README.md

 #### Main concerns
  1. Throttling messages to Email sender
  2. Maximizing Concurrency of loyalty campaign member processing
+ 3. Stick with Managed AWS solutions for scale/reliability/speed of development

 #### Design using AWS
  1. S3 [Loyalty Program + Campaign Storage]: I would use S3 to track loayalty program information.
 It's cheap (~0.02/GB/month), secure (if you set it up right) and language agnostic.
 Meaning a PHP or Python app can stream loyalty information securely to an S3 bucket, and the consumers that depend on this information can be written a different language entirely.
 Each loyalty program may have any number of campaigns with an email template and some way to describe the rules to determine if a customer is a target in a loyalty programs campaign.
 All of the campaign information can be reasonably represented with JSON.
 I suggest an event standard: https://github.com/cloudevents/spec/blob/master/json-format.md#32-examples